fau-is/IntroCS/Witchcraft/README.md

 {% next %}
 ## Program Specifications
 You have again received some distribution code on which you are required to build.
-Furthermore, in this exercise instead of one file we have provided you with 3 files in total.
+Furthermore, in this exercise instead of one file, we have provided you with 3 files in total.

-1. **wizardry.c** - this is your program file where you will do all of your coding.
+1. **wizardry.c** - this is your program file where you will do your programming.
 2. **hopwarts.txt** - this is your input .txt file which you are required to read in
 3. **myletter.txt** - this is you output .txt. file which you will write into

-Your program should take in 3 command line arguments which it can use throughout.
-Your first command line argument should be the input file.
-The second one should be the output file and lastly you should also give your Surname.
+Your program should take in 3 command-line arguments which it can use throughout.
+Your first command-line argument should be the input file.
+The second one should be the output file and lastly, you should also give your Surname.
 ~~~
 ./wizardry hopwarts.txt myletter.txt Surname
 ~~~
-If your program detects more or less than 3 command line arguments it should behave as follows.
+If your program detects more or less than 3 command-line arguments it should behave as follows.
 ~~~
 Output: ./wizardry infile outfile name